X

 Stretch marks, which could occur smack in the center of your new pattern, are another option (most common locations: belly, buttocks, breasts, and thighs).

-What happens if you get a tattoo pregnant
+What happens if you get a tattoo while pregnant?

 There isn’t much information about obtaining a new tattoo while pregnant.
 Some tattoo ink may be digested or find its way into your lymph nodes.
-While certain components in tattoo ink may be able to travel into the placenta, according to certain research.
+In connection to that, components in tattoo ink may be able to travel into the placenta, according to certain research.

-Because tattoo ink colors are not strictly regulated by the FDA because they are considered cosmetics, there have been isolated cases of bacterium or allergy contamination.
+Tattoo ink colors are not strictly regulated by the FDA since they are considered cosmetics.
+And because of that, there have been isolated cases of bacterium or allergy contamination.

 Then there’s the risk of infection from getting poked with a needle, such as contracting hepatitis B or C or HIV via a tainted needle.